louis-thevenet/vault-tasks/test-vault/example_physics_class.md

   - [x] Gas expansion in vacuum
   - [x] Heat transfer between bodies

-- [ ] Create a diagram showing entropy increase in a closed system #visual c60 p1 friday Use drawing software and add a caption
+- [ ] Create a diagram showing entropy increase in a closed system 2025/06/06 c60 p1 #visual
+      Use drawing software and add a caption
   - [ ] Sketch on paper
   - [/] Redraw neatly in drawing software c60